yohanchatelain/fmriprep/docs/outputs.rst

   ``1`` value and ``0`` elsewhere (*i.e.*, there is one ``non_steady_state_outlier_XX`` column per
   outlier/volume).

-All these confounds can be used to detect potential outlier time points - frames with high motion or spikes.
+All these confounds can be used to detect potential outlier time points - frames with high motion or intensity spikes.
 Detected outliers can be further removed from time series using methods such as: volume *censoring* - entirely discarding problematic time points [Power2012]_, regressing signal from outlier points in denoising procedure, or including outlier points in the subsequent first-level analysis when building the design matrix.